2011-nov02-net/project2-fakebook/README.md

 Run this command in your terminal:
 git clone https://github.com/2011-nov02-net/project2-fakebook

-Alternatively, visit the deployed site [here](https://fakebook-proj.azurewebsites.net).
-(Initial loading may be slow.
-Requires authorized id and password)

 ## Usage
 Initial webpage will lead you to the welcome screen.
 From there, sign in using Okta's identity management software.
 ![Home Page](/pictures/HomePage.PNG)